luacm/LaTeX-intro/README.md

 ## On to the Tutorial!
 * Navigate to [share latex](https://www.sharelatex.com/) set up an account and create a new project; we will take the rest of the tutorial from there

+## Afterward
+* I uploaded the demo I did and a resume template that I adapted from sharelatex.
+Enjoy!

 ## Other resources
 * [Not so Short Introduction](http://tobi.oetiker.ch/lshort/lshort.pdf)